Collection Operators

 $

 Exactly 10,000 chunks complete without error.
 The 10,001st chunk triggers RILL-R010 and halts execution.
-Use ^(limit: N) to consume at most N chunks and stay within bounds.
+Use break inside the body to consume at most N chunks and stay within bounds.

 # Error: exceeds iteration ceiling